 Breakfast sausage, to me, is pretty earthy with just a little sweetness to it.
 I debated adding some brown sugar to the mix, but ultimately landed on maple syrup, which seemed more breakfasty to me.
-I only added 1/2 tsp. of thyme the first time around but think these would benefit from just a bit more, so I added a range to the recipe below.

 These were really quite delicious.
 I had planned on freezing half of them, either alone or in breakfast-sandwich form, but after Tom ate a couple, he told me to just leave them in the fridge and he’d polish most of them off soon.
 You could eat them with some eggs, or on a breakfast sandwich, or however you like.
 I made small & thin (1 oz.) patties, but feel free to shape them to your liking.